Frequently Asked Questions

 Individuals are monitored for 15-30 minutes after vaccination to ensure they do not experience this reaction.
 If you have a history of anaphylactic allergic reactions, talk to your doctor or pharmacist before receiving the vaccine.
 Seasonal allergies, pet allergies and other common allergies that do not cause anaphylaxis are not associated with allergies to this vaccine.

 No. This is a rumor that started on social media.
-There is no known link between the vaccines and infertility.
+COVID-19 vaccination is recommended for all people 6 months and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
+There is currently no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems.
 In fact, there is growing evidence about the safety of vaccinations during pregnancy.

 According to the American Cancer Society, many expert medical groups now recommend that most people with cancer or a history of cancer get the COVID-19 vaccine once it’s available to them.

 The main concern about getting the vaccine is not whether it is safe for people with cancer, but about how effective it will be, especially in people with weakened immune systems.
 Some cancer treatments like chemotherapy (chemo), radiation, stem cell or bone marrow transplant, or immunotherapy can affect the immune system, which might make the vaccine less effective.

 Since the situation for every person is different, it is best to discuss the risks and benefits of getting one of the COVID-19 vaccines with your oncologist or primary care physician.
 They can advise you and tell you when you should receive it.

 A vaccine booster shot is administered after the initial (primary) doses of a vaccination to help build back up immunity that might have decreased over time.
 Essentially, booster shots help you maintain protection against the virus.